 There is often confusion about the Irish tradition of a ‘wake’.
 This was and is held the night before the funeral in the person’s home.
 Food, drink, conversation and often singing would occur as the people ‘kept vigil’ till the funeral happened the next day.
 We had a wake when Mummy died in 2000.
 This was partly because my sister and family hadn’t arrived back from England so we kept her at home instead of going to the funeral parlour.
 We put a notice on the Church door to let people know and they came to the house.

 In Britain funerals mainly take place in a crematorium- about 75% but they are invariably attached to an existing cemetery.Crematoria are places that try to conceal their purpose.
 It is for the burning of corpses- dead bodies.
-You will not see any flames and the chapels have been ’no smoking’ premises for years.
+You will not see any flames and the chapels have been ‘no smoking’ premises for years.
 It also pretends to be a religious building calling itself a chapel and bearing the grim Christian logo of a cross depicting the means of death and execution of their main man Mr. Jesus Christ.
 Of course, if this schizophrenic who claimed he was God was around nowadays he would have been dealt with differently.
 In Britain he would have been sectioned, locked up and given serious drugs.
 Modern methods of execution might be the hangman’s noose or stoning in a Muslim country, a gun elsewhere or electric chair in America.
-It is the ‘cult of death’ religion that prevails in Britain and so crematoria have this religious logo.
+It is the ‘cult of death’ religion -christianity- that prevails in Britain and so crematoria have a crucifix which is a symbol of torture and death as their logo.
 However, Lewisham Crematorium has a statue of an angel hovering over the doorway.

 Crematoriums are usually municipal buildings.
 They should not have any permanent religious symbols.
 So, the first thing I have to do when I get to the crem is to ask the attendant to remove the offensive religious symbol of torture.
 I resent that they turn me into a Dracula type vampire by requesting its removal.
 When I took the funeral service for Dave Allen I wondered what he could have made of this in a sketch.